marcduiker/building-a-resilient-workflow-with-durable-functions/labs/04_adding_servicebus_trigger.md

 With your IDE of choice create a Function App (.NET Core v3) (suggested name: `NeoEventProcessing`) with a Servicebus Topic triggered function.
 The suggested name for the function, and the class, is `NeoEventProcessingClientServicebus`.

-- When asked, specify that you want to use the Storage Emulator which is used to run the app locally.
+- When asked, specify that we want to use the Storage Emulator which is used to run the app locally.
 - Specify the following Servicebus settings in the `ServiceBusTrigger` attribute:

     -   Connectionstring setting name: `NEOEventsTopic`